isomerpages/moe-manjusrisec/_compassionate-leaders/Character Education/Sexuality Education.md

 _\*CCE2021 Secondary 5 lessons will be implemented in 2023.
 Secondary 5 students in 2022 will use CCE2021 Secondary 4 Lesson 1, “Levelling the Ground” from the unit, “Respectful Relationship and Safety”._

+_**eTeens**_ **Programme** :

+8. <i>eTeens</i> is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, for Secondary 3 students to provide them with accurate information on STIs, HIV and protection from a health perspective. <i>eTeens</i> is conducted in two segments – a mass talk segment and a classroom-based programme.

+9. Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
+They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
+Abstinence and upholding family values are the key messages.
+The desired outcome of the <i>eTeens</i> programme is that students are empowered to make wise, informed and sensible decisions.